UCBerkeleySETI/blml/apf_demud/code/README.md

 * Remove cosmic rays (shot noise)
 * Apply DEMUD to a subset of spectra that all came from the same star to identify unusual behavior for that star
+* Apply DEMUD to a subset of spectra that have the same rotational velocity or stellar type
-* Expand data set to include more ords
+* Expand data set to include more orders